2024/25 Fundamentals and Outlook

 Fundamental analysis involves comparing major supply and demand variables like production, consumption, and ending stocks.
 This is usually based on organized tables, the prime example of which are published by USDA, and reproduced below:

 Updated U.S. cotton supply/demand.
-The November WASDE saw minor month-over-month adjustments to the U.S. balance sheet (third column of numbers in the table above).
-On the supply side, beginning stocks and imports were unchanged, as was yield per harvested acre.
-For that matter planted and harvested acres were also unchanged from last month, thus implying the same 22% abandonment rate.
-Still, somehow USDA carved 10,000 bales off last month’s production estimate, attributed to additions in Georgia that were offset by cuts in Texas and other minor adjustments.
+The December WASDE saw minor month-over-month adjustments to the U.S. balance sheet (third column of numbers in the table above).
+On the supply side, beginning stocks and imports were unchanged, as was planted and harvested acres, while yield per harvested acre was raised slightly.
+This increase was reportedly the net effect of higher yields in the eastern Cotton Belt offsetting lower yields on the western side.
+Thus USDA raised production by 64,000 bales over last month’s production estimate.

-On the demand side, U.S. domestic use and import categories were unchanged while U.S. exports were trimmed by 200,000 bales, month over month.
-The bottom line of all these adjustments plus some minor tinkering with the “Loss” fudge factor was a net 200,000 increase in U.S. ending stocks, to 4.3 million.
-The monthly adjustment would historically be price neutral to slighty bearish both in the adjustment and the resulting level of U.S. ending stocks.
+On the demand side, U.S. domestic use, import and export categories were unchanged over last month.
+The bottom line of all these adjustments plus some minor tinkering with the “Loss” fudge factor was a net 100,000 increase in U.S. ending stocks, to 4.4 million.
+The monthly adjustment would historically be price neutral to slightly bearish both in the adjustment and the resulting level of U.S. ending stocks.

 Fundamental analysis is fairly straightforward in its application.
 However, there are a lot of moving parts and uncertainty in balancing supply and demand variables.
 The price outlook can also be influenced by non-fundamental factors, particularly in the short run.